On efforts to decouple early universe cosmology and quantum gravity phenomenology: Generalized cosmic censorship

-Still, it is of some interest what such an approach in early universe cosmology would look like, which claims to be forever in cosmic time decoupled from quantum gravity phenomenology, as a matter of underlying principle.
-In the remainder of this letter, I consider such a `cosmology done as effective field theory' program, which is based on the original discussion found in \citep{ijjas2018bouncing}.
-My investigation proceeds from the insight in their article that an empirically adequate study of an effective cosmos requires a ``classical'' resolution to the Big Bang singularity, i.e. in contrast with alternative semiclassical resolutions.\footnote{I set aside, for the time being, a question as to whether finding leading-order terms dominating within an effective field theory approach to spacetime theories is indeed tantamount to preserving classical spacetime --- thanks to Guilherme Franzmann for flagging this.
+In the remainder of this article, I consider the `cosmology done as effective field theory' program, which I take to be based on the original discussion found in \citep{ijjas2018bouncing} that precedes the articulation of a generalized cosmic censorship principle.
+My investigation proceeds from an insight in that earlier article, that an empirically adequate study of an effective cosmos requires a ``classical'' resolution to the Big Bang singularity, i.e. in contrast with alternative semiclassical resolutions.\footnote{I set aside, for the time being, a question as to whether finding leading-order terms dominating within an effective field theory approach to spacetime theories is indeed tantamount to preserving classical spacetime --- thanks to Guilherme Franzmann for flagging this.
 It may be, of course, that talk of quantum corrections to classical dynamics is simply inappropriate in a quantum cosmology setting.} These alternative resolutions are cosmologies that exhibit (what we might call) \emph{singular} starts or bounces, such that the resolution is itself not classical, and beyond the scope of effective field theory.
 Examples of singular starts are group field theory condensate cosmology and string gas cosmology (at least, in the absence of finding an effective action that implements it), where there is something like geometrogenesis in the complete quantum cosmological description that yields a `singular' semiclassical cosmos, i.e. singular at the level of semiclassical description \citep{oriti2021complex}.
 By contrast, in the case of singular bounces, the semiclassical cosmos would seem, as a matter of phenomenology, to undergo a bounce in the early universe like in the classical cases.
 But the bounce itself in that description occupies a UV quantum gravity regime.
-Examples include the initial Ekpyrotic scenarios and Pre-Big-Bang model in string theory, and perhaps as well the matter bounces studied in the context of loop quantum cosmology and group field theory \citep{brandenberger2017bouncing}.
+Examples include the initial Ekpyrotic scenarios and Pre-Big-Bang model in string theory (cf. \citep{brandenberger2017bouncing} for discussion of these examples, including references), and perhaps as well the matter bounces studied in the context of loop quantum cosmology \citep{ashtekar2009singularity} or group field theory \citep{oriti2017bouncing}.